-Appendix 11 of the NIPCM details the duration of TBPs required for individual pathogens.
+The A-Z of pathogens within the NIPCM details the duration of TBPs required for individual pathogens where this information is available.
 Clinical teams and care teams should refer to this before any TBPs are discontinued.
 Duration of precautions for COVID-19 are given in more detail.
 A more cautious approach is taken when considering when to discontinue precautions for individuals with COVID-19 during the ongoing pandemic.